Optimizing model-agnostic Random Subspace ensembles: Implementation details

 In all our experiments, we use ensembles of $T=100$ models and we initialize each $\alpha_j$ to 0.05, so that each feature is expected to be selected five times over the ensemble.
 We noticed that using lower initial $\alpha_j$ values prevents several features to be selected in the first iterations of the algorithm, hence resulting in convergence issues, while higher values result in larger computing times, as each base model must be trained using a larger number of features.
-We do 20 restarts of the PRSB training algorithm and keep the optimized $\balpha$ that yields the lowest objective function value (averaged over the last 50 epochs).
+The algorithm is run over 3,000 epochs with the Adam optimizer, and we select as optimal vector $\balpha$ the one that yields the lowest value of the objective function on the validation set.
 For regression problems we use the mean square error as loss function, while for classification problems we use the cross-entropy.
-For the simulated, scikit-feature and DREAM4 datasets, the mini-batch size is set to 10\% of the dataset samples, while the remaining 90\% are used for training the base models.
-For the MNIST dataset, which is much larger, we use a mini-batch of size 50 and a training set of size 500 (randomly chosen among the initial training samples), and a grid-search strategy is used for tuning the values of the regularization coefficients $\lambda_1$ and $\lambda_2$, both amongst \{0, 0.0001, 0.001, 0.01\}.
-For the DREAM4 datasets, the tested values of the regularization coefficient $\lambda$ are \{0, 0.002, 0.005, 0.007, 0.01, 0.015\}.
+For the simulated, scikit-feature and DREAM4 datasets, the batch size is set to 10\% of the samples of the training set, while the remaining 90\% are used for training the base models.
+For the MNIST dataset, which is much larger, we use 50\% of the samples as batch size and the remaining 50\% for training.
+For the scikit-feature, MNIST and DREAM4 datasets, a grid-search strategy is used for tuning the value(s) of the regularization coefficient(s), by selecting the coefficient $\lambda$ (or the pair ($\lambda_1, \lambda_2$)) that minimizes the prediction error on the validation set.
+The tested values are the following: \begin{itemize} \item For scikit-feature: $\lambda = \{0.0001, 0.001, 0.01, 0.1\}$. \item For MNIST: $\lambda_1, \lambda_2 = \{0, 0.0001, 0.001, 0.01\}.$ \item For DREAM4: $\lambda=\{0.001, 0.002, 0.003, 0.004, 0.005, 0.006, 0.007, 0.008, 0.009, 0.01\}$. \end{itemize}

+Regarding the predictions on a test set, the output of the PRS ensemble is computed as the average of the predictions of the different base models for regression problems, and as the majority class for classification problems.